TheCodingRocket/Beta-Frogger/README.txt

 We used a Javascript Library called p5.js to make our game, the Web Editor, and all the code are above.

 # Beta Frogger
-Here is our Result > https://mdbrim.github.io/frogger/index.html
+Here is our Result, have fun! > https://mdbrim.github.io/frogger/index.html